-Sb = radiation monitor alarm setpoint for a batch release, (cpm)
+S_b = radiation monitor alarm setpoint for a batch release, (cpm)

-Ab = laboratory counting rate (cpm/ml) or activity concentration (μCi/ml) of sample from batch tank
+A_b = laboratory counting rate (cpm/ml) or activity concentration (μ Ci/ml) of sample from batch tank condenser cooling water mixing basin outflow due to a batch release, determined in method 2.2.A.

-- CONTROL 2.1 : RADIOACTIVE LIQUID EFFLUENT MONITORING INSTRUMENTATION, FUNCTIONALITY AND ALARM/TRIP SETPOINTS (continued) - METHOD 2.1.2 : ESTABLISHING LIQUID EFFLUENT MONITOR ALARM AND TRIP SETPOINTS (continued) - FECb= fraction of unrestricted area Effluent Concentration (EC) present in the condenser cooling water mixing basin outflow due to a batch release, determined in method 2.2.A. - $g_b$ = detection efficiency of monitor detector; ratio of effluent radiation monitor counting rate to laboratory counting rate or activity concentration in a given batch sample (cpm per cpm/ml or cpm per $\mu$ Ci/ml) which ever units are consistent with the units Ab. - Bkg = background (cpm) - Sf = A factor to allow for multiple sources from different or common release points.
+METHOD 2.1.2: ESTABLISHING LIQUID EFFLUENT MONITOR ALARM AND TRIP g_b = detection efficiency of monitor detector; ratio of effluent radiation monitor counting rate to laboratory counting rate or activity concentration in a given batch sample (cpm per cpm/ml or cpm per μ Ci/ml) which ever units are consistent with the units A_b.

+FEC_b= fraction of unrestricted area Effluent Concentration (EC) present in the points.
 The allowable operating setpoints are administratively controlled by assigning a fraction of the total allowable release to each of the release sources.
-The assigned fraction for releases made from the Liquid Radwaste System is 0.7. - B. Setpoint for a Continuous Release
+The assigned fraction for releases made from the Liquid Radwaste System is 0.7.

+Bkg = background (cpm)

+S_f = A factor to allow for multiple sources from different or common release

+B. Setpoint for a Continuous Release